Measuring the Hubble Constant Using Strongly Lensed Gravitational Wave Signals: Summary and discussion

 \section{Summary and discussion}

-In this letter, we proposed a new method to measure the Hubble constant using strongly lensed \ac{GW} signals.
+In this work, we proposed a new method to measure the Hubble constant using \ac{SLGW} signals.
 For such systems, the luminosity distance and the location parameter $y$ by the \ac{GW} waveform and the \ac{GL} pattern, respectively, which in principle can be used to constrain the Hubble constant.
 We reparameterize the waveform to include the Hubble constant in the parameter set.
-We find that when fixing all other parameters, the space-borne \ac{GW} missions can determine the Hubble parameter to the relative precision of $10^{-5}$.
-When relaxing the requirement and allowing other parameters to vary, the lensing waveform method retains a high precision of 1\%, even when the \ac{EM} counterpart is absent.
+We find that the space-borne \ac{GW} missions can determine the Hubble parameter to the relative precision of 1\%, even when the \ac{EM} counterpart or host galaxy is absent.
 In this method, we relax the requirement on the identification of the \ac{EM} counterpart or host galaxy, as the cosmological information is already embedded within the lensed waveform (see Eq. (\ref{eq:lensed waveform}), (\ref{eq:amp}),(\ref{eq:magnification factor})-(\ref{eq:distance-redshift})).
 So our work extract cosmological parameters from the waveform while many previous works only use information distilled from the waveform, like the time differences between images and magnification factors \cite{Sereno:2011,Liao:2017,Wei:2017,Li:2019,Cremonese:2020,Hannuksela:2020,Cao:2021,Hou:2021,Qi:2022}.
 When the \ac{EM} counterpart is identified and the source redshift $z_S$ is also fixed, one can constrain $H_0$ to the level of 0.3\%.
-For an order-of-magnitude estimation of the detection rate, we adopt the detecting probability of lensed \ac{GW} from massive black hole mergers as $\sim 1\%$ for space-based gravitational wave detector \cite{Gao:2022}, while under the optimistic model, the detection rate of TianQin is $\gtrsim O(10^2)/yr$ \cite{Wang:2019}.
-Therefore the total detection number for lensed \ac{GW} events can be as high as $\gtrsim O(5)$ over the five-year mission lifetime.